Work In Progress

 He unzips his slim black portfolio, embossed WEB in gold letters.
 He sets it on the table near him, away from place setting.
 Inside she spots an azure plastic folder and a second sheaf of papers held together by a heavy binder clip.

 She resents being an entrepreneur.
 She used to have the heft of a national daily newspaper behind her, and now her reporting is just small scale craftsmanship.
-The pay is okay but she misses the clout, forced to hustle for the occasional paying cable TV gig.
-Last decade’s Pulitzer doesn’t pay the bills, although it’s a helpful credential to get her in the door with sources.
-Today it’s a lawyer-lobbyist offering lunch, who she expects has an axe to grind and wants to see if she’ll usher his complaint into the world.
+The pay is okay but she misses the clout, forced to hustle for the occasional cable TV gig to promote her brand, after keeping the name of her Post column, “You Pretend to Tell the Truth and I Pretend to Believe You.”
+Last decade’s Pulitzer doesn’t pay the bills.
+It’s a helpful credential to get her in the door with sources—today, lunch offered by a lawyer-lobbyist who she expects has an axe to grind and wants to see if she’ll usher his complaint into the world.

 “You’re wired into the intel community,” he says.

 “Not wired.
 Mostly I do politics.
-I know people, sure.”
+But I know people, sure.”

 “In another life I was CIA,” Beau says.
 “Decades back, before I joined Driver.
-Once I finally realized I wasn’t a good fit, I had my law degree to fall back on.”
+Once I finally realized I wasn’t a good fit, I had the law degree to fall back on.”

 He shrugs.
-“The Agency required constant deceit and betrayal, whereas I prefer my deceit in moderation.”
+“The Agency required constant deceit and betrayal.
+I prefer deceit in moderation.”

 “I know your firm.
 But I don’t travel in circles where I’ve heard of you.
 No offense.”